 Despite the huge success that OITNB quickly became, it’s been a struggle from other streaming platforms to outperform.
 Stranger Things will likely stay the closest competitor for the next best hit.
-The success repeated with the popularity of the first few Marvel shows.
+The success repeated with the popularity of the first few Marvel shows like Jessica Jones.
 However, quality began to drop, and fans stopped watching.
 And, despite positive critic reviews, the Marvel shows are now being forced away from the platform.
 Netflix offers a platform that is likely to renew shows for a second season, but many end after that.
 This may also be indicative of why many stories go the way of a miniseries, like Maniac, so that they don’t fear cancellation or pressure from Netflix.

 The Future Of Original Content On Netflix